-My dearest wonderluster, are you like me, a quirky kind of old soul, part woodland nymph, part world explorer and wide-eyed enchantment-seeker?
-If so, I’m grateful our paths crossed, we must be kindred spirits, welcome!
+Are you like me, a wide-eyed, wonder-seeking old soul, part woodland nymph, part world explorer?
+If so, I’m grateful our paths crossed, we must be kindred spirits!

-To all explorer hearts aching for some unknown more, I’d like to invite you to embark on a wonder-filled journey to re-embrace our humanity, our wildness, our very essence of aliveness.
-It’s the only way to progress as a species, to feed our imagination and reach dizzying heights of creativity and innovation.
+To all explorer hearts aching for an unknown more, sail with me on a wonder-filled journey of re-embracing our humanity, our wildness, our very essence of aliveness.

 Will you join me?